DUI Laws in Alabama

 Penalties for refusal:

-• 90 day license suspension for first refusal; if determined to be second or subsequent refusal in five year period, 1 year license suspension; if operating a commercial vehicle and refuses, 1 year revocation
+• 90 day license suspension for first refusal; if determined to be second or subsequent refusal in five year period, 1 year license suspension; if operating a commercial vehicle and refuses, 1 year disqualification

 Admissibility of refusal: